Freelance PCB Designers: What You Need to Know to Thrive

 2. Develop Time Management Techniques

 Even if you’ve never struggled to meet a deadline, you should still focus on enhancing your time management skills.
 As a freelancer, you will wear multiple hats to run your mini-business; being able to allocate ample time for various tasks, any of which could take longer than planned, is crucial.
-Between attending meetings, calling potential clients, invoicing for payments, and networking to build your client portfolio, you may find yourself spending more time running your day-to-day business than working on designs.
+Between attending meetings, calling potential clients, invoicing for payments, and networking to build your client portfolio, you may find yourself spending more time running your day-to-day business than working on a PCB layout and designs.

 To thrive as a freelance PCB designer, you must be able to organize yourself without being overwhelmed.
 Consider using a productivity app to keep track of all of your to-dos and appointments.
 Realize that it is impossible to manage all tasks yourself and develop your ability to delegate tasks and leverage resources.
 When it comes to freelancing, balance is the key to success.